-5. The average number of covice of the conditions are trusted to the conditions and the conditions are trusted to the conditions are tru - 5.
-The average number of copies of each issue of this publication sold or distributed, through the mails or otherwise, to paid aubscribers during the 12 months preceding the date shown above was: (This information is required from daily, weekly, semiweekly, and triweekly newspapers only.)
+5. The average number of copies of each issue of this publication sold or distributed, through the mails or otherwise, to paid subscribers during the 12 months preceding the date shown above was: (This informa-tion is required from daily, weekly, semiweekly, and triweekly newspapers only.)